OpenVPN/easy-rsa/doc/EasyRSA-Advanced.md

 The following files are used by Easy-RSA to configure the SSL library:
 * openssl-easyrsa.cnf - Configuration for Certificate Authority [CA]
-* x509-types: COMMON, ca, server, serverClient, client, codeSigning, email, kdc.
+* x509-types: COMMON, ca, server, serverClient, client, codeSigning, email.
   Each type is used to define an X509 purpose.

 Since Easy-RSA version 3.2.0, these files are created on-demand by each command that requires them.
-However, if these files are found in one of the supported locations then those files are used instead, no temporary files are created.
+However, if these files are found in one of the supported locations then those files are used instead, they are copied to temporary files.
+X509-type 'kdc' is only supported as an external file.

 The supported locations are listed, in order of preference, as follows:
 * `EASYRSA_PKI` - Always preferred.